TheMartes/dottr/README.md

 files_to_sync: # Array of paths to single files relative to your $HOME
     - <path to file>
 ```

+## Development
+For development use, please use `Makefile`.
+- `make init` will backup your dottr folder and will create test files
+- `make cleanup` will restore everything back to the normal

+- `make install` will install dottr executable into `$GOPATH/bin`

 ### Disclaimer
 - This project is unrelated to software that suck less -> https://suckless.org/